Did Indians witness

 Sudbury

 burst, dumping its rocks nearby and its sand miles downstream.
+Jill and I

-of Framingham".
 And why is

 that great pond outside our windows?